sjentsch/lsjDocs/Ch17/Ch17_Epilogue_4.rst

    in analysing data that you already collected.
 For instance, suppose you get a significant result, and you have an estimate of your effect size.
 You can use this information to estimate how much power your study actually had.
-   Thit is kind of useful, especially if your effect size is not large.
+   This is kind of useful, especially if your effect size is not large.
 For instance, suppose you reject the null hypothesis at *p* < 0.05, but you use power analysis to figure out that your estimated power was only 0.08.
 The significant result means that, if the null hypothesis was in fact true,